Robotic exoskeleton maker Sarcos announces SPAC plans – TechCrunch

 While it’s true the VC world has gone SPAC-happy, the reverse merger method hasn’t been a huge driver in robotics thus far, with some notable exceptions like Berkshire-Grey.
 This morning, however, Utah-based Sarcos Robotics announced plans to board the SPAC train, courtesy of Rotor Acquisition Corp.

-The deal could potentially value the robotic exoskeleton maker and blank check co. at a combined $1.3 billion, along with a potential $281 million earn out.
+The deal could potentially value the robotic exoskeleton maker and blank check co. at a combined $1.3 billion, along with a potential $281 million earn-out.
 Sarcos is, of course, one of a number of companies currently exploring the robotic exoskeleton category.
 So, what sets the company apart, beyond some heavy-duty James Cameron-style design language?

 Partnership are always a big motivator.
 Sarcos lined up a pretty big one way back at CES 2020.
 It was positioned at the center of Delta’s big tech push at the trade show.